Review of ‘Thalia’ by Frances Faviell

 The 2016 edition from Dean Street Press includes an afterword from the author’s son, which reveals the autobiographical nature of this novel.
 Sadly, Frances Faviell (1905 – 59) died only two years after Thalia was published.

-4 thoughts on “Review of ‘Thalia’ by Frances Faviell”
+4 responses to “Review of ‘Thalia’ by Frances Faviell”

 Leave a Reply